 Her journey into Jewish education was fostered by her close relationship with her grandparents and parents who lived Jewish values and practiced Jewish ethics.
-A native of Minnesota, Heidi grew up in St. Louis Park, participated in Jewish life, attended Jewish camps, youth group B’nai Emet Synagogue, and graduated from the Talmud Torah of Minneapolis’s Midrasha program.
-Interested in theater, education, and Jewish studies, Heidi attended the University of Minnesota where she graduated with a degree in Elementary Education and a minor in both theater arts and Jewish Studies.
+A native of Minnesota, Heidi grew up in St. Louis Park, participated in Jewish life, attended Jewish camps, and youth group at B’nai Emet Synagogue, and graduated from the Talmud Torah of Minneapolis’s Midrasha program.
+Interested in theater, education, and Jewish studies, Heidi attended the University of Minnesota where she graduated with honors, with a degree in Elementary Education and a minor in both theater arts and Jewish Studies.
 Heidi taught in both the public and private sectors before going back to the U of MN to receive a certificate in early childhood and kindergarten education.
 Heidi traveled extensively as a recipient of the Mann Teacher of the Year Award and the National Grinspoon-Steinhardt Educator Award.
 Her travels took her to Lithuania, Russia, Italy, Spain, Morocco, Turkey, Greece, and Israel to learn about Jewish diversity, culture, and history.

 Briana Cohen Lavintman is our kindergarten and first-grade teacher.
 Briana is a passionate, enthusiastic, talented, and experienced teacher.
 She holds Bachelor’s and Master’s degrees in Education from the University of Minnesota.
 As part of her education, she student taught in the Minneapolis Public Schools.
 Briana has tutored Hebrew at the Talmud Torah of Minneapolis and taught Hebrew and Judaica at Temple Israel.
 She also taught online learners from across the world through VIPKID.